 I had been on a personal healing journey for a long time, but it was only when I realised that I was on an 'ancestral path' in 2011, that I began talking with my parents in more depth.
 I began family research starting with a letter that my uncle wrote to my mother in 1979 detailing their ancestry and I began returning to Guyana to reconnect with family members.

-In 2014 I had a consultation with Malidoma Some, African diviner and author of Dagara Heritage.
+In 2014 I had a consultation with Malidoma Some, Dagara Elder, diviner, writer and author.
 In January 2016, I went on a month-long healing study tour to his hometown Dano in Burkina Faso, West Africa.
-It turned into an introduction to the ancestors and a connection to African 'other ways-of-knowing'.
-After a DNA test, (even though it is not an exact science) I travelled to Ghana and Benin in 2018 to find out more about my ancestral past.
-I consulted with local healers and took part in rituals and ceremonies that reconnected me to my African roots.
+It turned into an introduction to the ancestral path and a connection to African 'other ways of knowing'.

 Modern 'Griot' Storying